 Are you planning a mini Rome vacation before or after your Mediterranean cruise?
-Or just hoping to learn more about Rome Italy culture during your 12 hour visit?
+Or just hoping to learn how to plan your precious time in Rome, Italy during your 12 hour daytrip while your cruise ship docks in the port of Civitavecchia?

-What I want to focus on here and drive into your head is how important it is to…organize your time in Rome well!
+Before you continue reading any further, what I want drive into your head is how important it is to…organize your time in Rome well!
 To arrange and book everything you can ahead of your trip!

 Why plan ahead?
 Regardless of how much time you have in this city, there will never be enough and you are setting yourself for frustration if you find yourself standing in just another two-hour long line, unnecessarily!